MODEL PORTFOLIO

 • Macquarie was tested during the global financial crisis, but managed to steer through the crisis without reporting losses.
 A strong balance sheet mitigated liquidity problems, but its banking unit had to turn to Australia’s central bank at that time for support.

 • The group has an impressive track record of managing risks and achieving good returns, and has built capabilities in a number of areas.
-Divestments are controlled based on the market environment.
-It has been a beneficiary of market volatility in the commodity space.
+Divestments are controlled based on market conditions.
+It was a beneficiary of market volatility in the commodity space in FY23-24.
 Its Australian mortgage book has also shown strong but sensible growth.

 Business Description

-• Macquarie grew out of the Australian business of Hill Samuel Australia, commencing operations in 1969.
+• Macquarie grew out of the Australian business of Hill Samuel, which commenced operations in 1969.
 Macquarie Group Ltd (MGL) is the holding company and listed entity, under which there is the banking group Macquarie Bank Ltd (MBL) which consists of the Banking & Financial Services (BFS) and Commodities & Global Markets (CGM) businesses, and a non-banking group which consists of the Macquarie Asset Management (MAM) and Macquarie Capital (MC) businesses.

 • From the 1990s, the group has been associated with the "Macquarie Model" which focused on identifying cash-generating infrastructure assets & packaging them into funds that could be sold, with Macquarie taking fees as banker, arranger and asset manager.

 • It acquired asset managers including Delaware Investments in the US and Blackmont Capital in Canada, boutique investment bank Fox-Pitt Kelton and specialists such as Tristone Energy (Canada).
 It acquired US asset manager, Waddell & Reed in April 2021, which added around US$76 bn of assets under management.
-It has announced the sale of its public AM business in the US and Europe to Nomura.
+It has recently sold its public AM business in the US and Europe to Nomura.
+Adjusting for the Nomura transaction, MAM has AUM of A$720 bn.

 Risk & Catalysts

-• It is a global leader in infrastructure investments and is well positioned for the green transition.
+• It is a global leader in infra investments and is well positioned for the green transition (though recently selling down these assets has proved difficult).
 It has been a strong beneficiary of volatility in commodity markets, a testament to its risk management capabilities.

-• Its banking unit, MBL, has been subject to enforcement action in Apr-21 by APRA over the incorrect treatment of some intra-group funding arrangements resulting in a A$500 mn operational risk overlay being applied as well as LCR and NSFR add-ons.
+• Its banking unit was subject to enforcement action in Apr-21 by APRA over the incorrect treatment of intra-group funding arrangements resulting in an A$500 mn operational risk overlay as well as LCR and NSFR add-ons.
+The CGM unit also saw higher regulatory remediation-related spend more recently.

 Key Metric